 Total cost: $22,000,000 | Direct beneficiaries: 8,400,000| Indirect beneficiaries: 10,000,000

 During the 2018 earthquake in the Highlands region, with support from Digicel, violence prevention messaging and phone counselling reached more than 2 million users.
 This successful experience will be expanded to reach women in remote communities, as well as youth networks.

-CSO Capacity Building Hub Strengthening indigenous CSOs in this way is a first of its kind in the country.
-It will strengthen the effectiveness and accountability of CSOs in Papua New Guinea whose work contribute directly to effective service delivery and advocacy towards EVAWG, to create transformational change.
+Strengthening indigenous civil society organizations (CSOs) in this way is a first-of-its-kind innovation in the country.
+It will strengthen the effectiveness and accountability of CSOs in Papua New Guinea whose work contributes directly to effective service delivery and advocacy towards ending violence against women and girls (EVAWG) to create transformational change.